Did Leonardo da Vinci Believe In God?

 Vasari said this about Leonardo and how others saw him:

 Leonardo’s peers knew him to be kind, generous, witty, giving, compassionate, and “full of grace.”
 He was well-liked and highly respected for not just being an artist but also for his character.
-Leonardo seems to have the Christian virtues of charity or giving to those who have less than he had.
+Leonardo seems to have the Christian virtues of charity or giving to those with less than he had.

 While painting the Last Supper, Leonardo did write about some of his thoughts.
-Those thoughts can also help to give us some insight also into his character and what was important to him:
+Those thoughts can also help to give us some insight into his character and what was important to him:

 We learn from this quote that Leonardo believed in many ways in a simple life, which would have also been an attribute of a Christian ideal.
 He also spoke of the “evil of money,” which has long been a Christian belief.